A Note on These Prices

 Ready-Mix Concrete

-Pump hire adds approximately £350–600 per day for a standard boom pump, plus a pipeline surcharge per metre if the pour is a long way from where the truck can position.
-Always check access before you book concrete — a truck needs a firm, level surface capable of taking 32 tonnes, and it cannot reverse more than about 15 metres on most sites without a banksman arrangement.
+Pump hire runs £350–600 per day for a standard boom pump, plus a per-metre surcharge if the truck can't get close to the pour.
+Check access before you book.
+A ready-mix truck needs a firm, level surface capable of taking 32 tonnes, and most drivers won't reverse more than 15 metres without a banksman in place.

 Aggregates

-Regional pricing varies significantly for aggregates because transport costs dominate.
-In areas close to quarries — the Pennines, Peak District, Mendips — Type 1 and sharp sand can be 20–30% cheaper than in areas where material has to travel.
-London aggregate prices routinely run 30–40% above national averages purely because of transport and urban logistics costs.
+Aggregate pricing is driven by transport costs more than any other factor.
+Close to quarries in the Pennines, Peak District, or Mendips, Type 1 and sharp sand can run 20–30% cheaper than in areas where the material has to travel.
+London pays 30–40% above the national average.
+That gap is purely diesel and urban logistics, nothing else.

 Structural Timber